SHUBH11102001/CPU-Process-Scheduling/README.md

 This Java project implements several popular **CPU scheduling algorithms** to simulate and compare the performance of different scheduling strategies.
 The algorithms included are **First-Come, First-Served (FCFS)**, **Shortest Job First (SJF)**, **Shortest Remaining Time First (SRTF)**, **Round Robin (RR)**, and **Non preemptive Priority Scheduling**.
 Each algorithm handles the scheduling of processes based on different principles, providing insight into their behavior and efficiency.

-The application includes an intuitive **Graphical User Interface (GUI)** built using **Java Swing**.
-The interface is designed to allow easy input and interaction with scheduling processes, making the tool easily accessible.
+The application features an intuitive Graphical User Interface (GUI) built with **Java Swing**, enabling seamless input and interaction with CPU scheduling processes.
+Users can input essential details for each process.
+The interface displays a detailed table containing the Waiting Time and Turnaround Time for each process, allowing for easy comparison across processes.
+Additionally, it calculates and presents key performance metrics for each scheduling algorithm, including Throughput, CPU Idle Time, Average Waiting Time, and Average Turnaround Time.

 ## Algorithms Implemented